mkenney/git-status/README.md

 origin/feature1 ↓2 ↑2 ✖1 ✚1 ↪1 ✔2 ✎1 …1 #5
 ```

-though that doesn't really come up.
-I rarely have more than 1 - 3 status indicators showing at a time.
+though that doesn't really happen much.
+I rarely have more than 1 - 3 status indicators showing at any given time. ymmv.

 ## usage

-Running all the `git` commands sequentially in `bash` was a bit slow, sometimes pushing a full second for large complex changes, so I reimplemented it in `go`.
+Running all the `git` commands sequentially in `bash` is a bit slow, sometimes pushing a full second for complex changes or a large number of files, so I reimplemented it in `go`.
 The shell script will still fallback to the `bash` version if the binaries aren't found.

+The performance of the `go` version is limited to the speed of the slowest `git` command, generally `git diff --name-only` to list the changed files.
+Usually 100 - 200 milliseconds.

 To enable the `go` version, add [`git-status-darwin-amd64`](https://github.com/mkenney/git-status/blob/go/bin/git-status-darwin-amd64) and/or [`git-status-linux-amd64`](https://github.com/mkenney/git-status/blob/go/bin/git-status-linux-amd64) to your path. `git-status` will detect the correct platform automatically.